nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 *{More to be added}*

+### Planned Enhancements

+There are certain feature flaws that we have identified and would like to improve on in the future.

+1. **Improve what identifies as a unique person** Currently, a person is uniquely identified by their name.
+This is not ideal as there may be multiple persons with the same name.
+We would like to improve this by using a unique identifier such as internal ID or NRIC number.
+   This would allow us to have a more robust system that can handle multiple persons with the same name.

+2. **Improve the edit feature**
+   Currently, it falls short of the user's expectations as it does not allow the user to add on to existing tags.
+We would like to improve this by creating a feature that allows the user to add on to existing tags.
+   Thereby users can add on to existing tags without having to retype all the previous tags.
+3. **Improve the summary statistic implementation** Currently, if the applicants do not have a good spread of scores, the summary statistics will not be very useful.
+We would like to improve on this by implementing a more robust summary statistics that can handle small sample sizes and outliers.
+    Additionally, you can only use the summary statistic table for comparison after you have inputted most of the scores.
+At that point, it might be more relevant to use the filter feature instead.
+Thereby we hope to add more visualisations like graphs to the summary statistics table to make it more useful for comparison.
+4. **Improve the filter feature**
+    Currently, the filter feature might be too flexible for the user.
+That is it works on the displayed list and not across the board.
+We would like to improve on this by implementing a filter feature that works across the database.
+    This makes it more intuitive and logical for the user to use since the user would expect the filter feature to work across the database and not just the displayed list.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.